100 Years of Anthony Burgess

 Written in 1952 and out of print for more than fifty years, Anthony Burgess’s first novel is a lost masterpiece.
 A Vision of Battlements is a retelling of Virgil’s Aeneid set in Gibraltar during the Second World War.
 Richard Ennis, a young musician who has been conscripted into the British Army, is posted to a garrison on the Rock where he is tasked with preparing the soldiers for life after the war.

-First published in 1986, The Pianoplayers tells the story of Ellen Henshaw, who is put in the doubtful care of her father Billy after he mother dies, and with whom she shares a picaresque series of adventures in the boarding houses, silent cinemas and music halls of Manchester and Blackpool in the 1920s.
-Based on Burgess’s own experiences of the North West between the wars, this novel is a moving, funny and affectionate portrait of a lost world.
+First published in 1986, The Pianoplayers tells the story of Ellen Henshaw, who is put in the doubtful care of her father Billy after her mother dies.
+Father and daughter share a picaresque series of adventures in the boarding houses, silent cinemas and music halls of Manchester and Blackpool in the 1920s.
+Based on Burgess’s own experiences of the north-west between the wars, this novel is a moving, funny and affectionate portrait of a lost world.

-Forthcoming titles in The Irwell Edition of the Works of Anthony Burgess include:
+Forthcoming titles in The Irwell Edition of the Works of Anthony Burgess include They Wrote in English, Devil of a State, ABBA ABBA, This Man and Music, Puma and Beard’s Roman Women.